-The Division of Music at Jacksonville University, and the Department of Music at Georgia Southern University are pleased to announce the inaugural Root Signals Electronic Music Festival, a three-day festival of electronic music and media art, to be held September 18 – 20, 2014 on the beautiful campus of Jacksonville University.
+The Division of Music at Jacksonville University, and the Department of Music at Georgia Southern University are pleased to announce the 2nd Annual Root Signals Electronic Music Festival featuring guest percussionist Tony Steve, a three-day festival of electronic music and media art, to be held September 10 – 12, 2015 on the beautiful campus of Jacksonville University.
 Festival venues include Terry Concert Hall, a 400-seat concert hall with 8.1 channel sound and video, the Blackbox Theatre, a 75-seat venue with stereo sound and video, and the Riverhouse, an on-campus bar venue for late night concerts.

 Any composer regardless of age or nationality may submit 1 (one) work for fixed media, video, instruments and fixed media/electronics, solo laptop performance or ensemble, and multi channel works up to 8.1 channels to the selection committee.
 We are also interested in composers/performers to submit a concert length (1-hour) live performance set for our late night concerts at the Riverhouse.
-Works under 10 minutes are preferred, and works over 15 minutes will not be considered.
+Works under 10 minutes will receive priority consideration, although longer works will be considered.
 Applicants are required to bring their own performers for selected works.
 There is no submission fee, but accepted composers are required to attend the festival and pay the registration fee for their work to be performed.
 Performers do not have to pay a registration fee, but must still register.
-Selected composers will be notified July 15.
+Selected composers will be notified June 1.

-For the festival, papers and lectures that deal with media art aesthetics, and other topics dealing with the integration of music and technology in a composition or performance environment are encouraged.
+For the festival, papers and lectures that deal with media art aesthetics, music technology and performance, audio signal processing, and other topics are encouraged.
 Paper sessions are 20 minutes each.
 We are also accepting proposals for installations at the festival.
 All installations will take place in the public area of our expanded Terry Concert Hall lobby.
 Proposals should include a brief description of the installation (less than 200 words), all equipment necessary to realize the installation, and any equipment the festival needs to provide.
-Any diagrams and accompanying documentation is appreciated.
+Please provide any diagrams and accompanying documentation that will aid in the review process.
 Presenters may submit one proposal.
 Accepted presenters are required to attend the festival.